ryan10day/new_website/_initiates/about.md

 title: Initiates
 ---

 Welcome to the HKN Initiates Page!
 Important Information will be posted here as it is created for the current semester’s initiate class.
-If you have any questions about any of the content here please email Gauri Konanoor, the Director of Initiate Affairs (gmk2@illinois.edu).
+If you have any questions about any of the content here please email Marwan Eladl, the Director of Initiate Affairs (meladl@illinois.edu).

 <br />